CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>     VRF
   <server-id>  Hostname or IP address of the NTP server

-### Atrributes
+### Attributes

-  iburst       When the server is unreachable, send a burst of eight packets
-               instead of the usual one.
+  iburst       When the server is unreachable, send a burst of eight packets instead of the usual one.

 ## nv set service ntp <vrf-id> pool <server-id>

 ### Usage